 (c) “School district” means an Oregon common school district, joint school district, union high school district, education service district, or public charter school.

 (2)(a) If, in the second preceding school year, 70 percent or more of the students at a school site were eligible students, then a school district must make breakfast accessible at that school site after the beginning of the school day.
+If eligibility data from the second preceding school year is unavailable, the most current applicable available data will be used.

 (b) A school district that must make breakfast accessible after the beginning of the school day under this subsection must ensure that the breakfast is: